mad-ent-java-s22/indie-project/WeeklyReflection.md

 So theBase64.getDecoder().decode() method is not a good substitute for Base64.decodeBase64().
 According to [this SO post](https://stackoverflow.com/questions/7688644/java-lang-nosuchmethoderror-org-apache-commons-codec-binary-base64-encodebase64),  someone fixed the same issue by adding the commons-codec.jar dependency.

 This worked for me.
 I still have no idea why the Base64 method was working fine in the week-7 exercise.
 The commons-codec dependency is not included in the pom.xml there.
 Maybe I have a conflicting dependency in my indie-project classpath that got precedence in classloading.

+### Week 9
+* ran into this error
+ Illegal attempt to associate a collection with two open sessions.
+Collection : [org.davidcalabrese.entity.User.posts#6]